 In 2015, he returned to SNL for guest appearances, playing presidential candidate Bernie Sanders (who, coincidentally, he's actually related to), and hosted on February 6, 2016, becoming the first cast member from Fridays to host SNLnote and the second SNL writer after Conan O'Briennote to come back and host.

 - Adam Westing: David has made a second career out of lampooning himself as a neurotic and prickly jerk.

 - Author Avatar: George Costanza on Seinfeld.
 On Curb Your Enthusiasm, Larry tries to play George in the episode "Seinfeld", when he organizes a Seinfeld reunion show, but Jason Alexander (who played him) quits.

-- Butt Monkey: Often portrays himself as one, both in George on Seinfeld and his own portrayal.
-Partly based on reality.
-He once described becoming extremely rich and becoming allergic to caviar as a perfect metaphor for his life.
+- Butt-Monkey: Often portrays himself as one, both in George on Seinfeld and his own portrayal.
+Partly based on reality as he once described becoming extremely rich and becoming allergic to caviar as a perfect metaphor for his life.

 - Cringe Comedy: See if you can get through even a single episode of Curb Your Enthusiasm without cringing.

 - Reality Is Unrealistic: Jason Alexander once famously told him how ridiculous the situations were and how no-one would ever get in situations like that or act in that way.
 Larry answered that those things did happen to him and that was exactly how he reacted.